Infections - Overview

 • Causes of Allergic Conjunctivitis - Allergens

 • Allergens are the most common cause of allergic conjunctivitis.
 Allergens are triggers or instigators of allergic reactions.
 Allergy eyes could be caused by one or several allergens.
-Thus various people might have to avoid more than one specific allergen in order to prevent allergy eyes.
+Thus numerous people could have to avoid more than one specific allergen in order to prevent allergy eyes.
 Although there are a large number of allergens, there are certain types that occur more prevalently with the condition than others.

 • Causes of Allergic Conjunctivitis – Allergen Types